ordina-jworks/ordina-jworks.github.io/_posts/2017-06-21-pragmatic-architecture-today.md

 	* Collect up-to-date information from different sources: stakeholders, competitors, similar systems, other viewpoints,...
 * **Orient**: Using your past experience to make sense of these observations.
 	* Analyse the observed information and use it to update your current reality.
 View events, filtered through your own experiences and perceptions.
-* **Decide**: Deciding on a response, because their might be multiple alternative solutions.
+* **Decide**: Deciding on a response, because there might be multiple alternative solutions.
 	* Determine a course of actions.
 * **Act**: Execute the selected decision.
 	* Follow through on your decision.